ibm-js/deliteful/tests/intern/README.md

-# DUI Infrastructure Unit Tests
+# Deliteful Tests

-This directory contains the DUI widgets (to be renamed as "deliteful") unit tests.
+This directory contains the Deliteful widgets tests.

 ## Setup